fudanjx/pharmacy-lp/README.md

 ```

 ## License & Usage
-This project is released under the MIT License.
+This project is released under a Custom License for Non-Commercial Use.
+See the [LICENSE](LICENSE) file for complete details.

-✅ Free to Use: You are welcome to use, copy, modify, and distribute this code for personal projects, research, or educational purposes.
+✅ **Educational & Research Use**: You are welcome to use, copy, modify, and distribute this code for educational and research purposes.

-⚠️ Non-Commercial Use Only: Commercial usage (including but not limited to selling, integrating into paid products or services, or using it for profit-driven purposes) is strictly prohibited without prior written permission from the author.
+⚠️ **Commercial Use Prohibited**: Commercial usage (including but not limited to selling, integrating into paid products or services, or using it for profit-driven purposes) is strictly prohibited without prior written permission from the copyright holder.

-🔒 Attribution Required: If you use this code in your project, please provide proper attribution with a link back to this repository.
+🔒 **Attribution Required**: All usage must include appropriate attribution to the original authors by retaining the License, copyright notices, and disclaimers.

+📧 **Commercial Licensing**: For commercial use permissions, please contact the copyright holder by opening an issue in this repository.

-By using this code, you agree to comply with these terms.
+By using this software, you agree to comply with these terms.
 Unauthorized commercial exploitation may result in legal action.

 ## Acknowledgments